Elvis' Greatest Shit: Other works

 Elvis' Greatest Shit does not fully encompass the 1974 spoken word album Having Fun with Elvis on Stage, which "is still widely considered to be the worst record ever officially released by a major artist," although excerpts from it appear in between songs.
+It should be noted, however, that neither Elvis, nor RCA Records, sanctioned release of "Having Fun...".
+It was originally a creation of Tom Parker on his Boxcar Records label.

 "Richard" followed up Elvis' Greatest Shit with The Beatles vs. the Third Reich, containing a selection of recordings of the group's December 1962 appearance at the Star Club in Hamburg, and The Dark Side of the Moo, a compilation of rare or unreleased tracks by Pink Floyd, before exiting the bootleg industry.